DjPaulP/MS3-Keto4me/README.md

 ### 2.2 Features left to implement in the future
 - Adding a favorite section.
 Users can favorite a recipe and see them on their favorite page.
+- Change the location of the edit and delete buttons on home page to match profile page.
 - On the overview of recipes multiple pages with all recipes, put into their categories, instead of a long list of all recipes.
 - For an image of the recipe, users have to fill in the image URL.
 For the future, there also can be an option to upload the image.
 - Add form validation on the backend.